XPBytes/media_types-serialization/README.md

 #### `input_alias( media_type_identifier, view: )`

 Defines a legacy mapping.
-This will make the serializer parse the media type `media_type_identifier` as if it was version 1 of the specified view.
+This will make the serializer parse the media type `media_type_identifier` as if it was version `nil` of the specified view.
 If view is undefined it will use the input serializer without a view defined.

+> You cannot alias a _versioned_ media type, otherwise it would be easy to later break the definition by changing the version it aliases.

 #### `input_alias_optional( media_type_identifier, view: )`

 Has the same behavior as `input_alias` but can be used by multiple serializers.
 The serializer that is loaded last in the controller 'wins' control over this media type identifier.
 If any of the serializers have an `input_alias` defined with the same media type identifier that one will win instead.

 #### `disable_wildcards`